j2thex/ai_army/tasks/prd-notes-app-poc.md

 ### Notes App Stories

-4. **As a user**, I want to log in with a simple demo account, so I can access the notes application without complex authentication.
+4. **As a user**, I want to log in with a simple demo account, so I can access the collaborative notes application without complex authentication.

-5. **As a user**, I want to create new notes with text content, so I can capture my thoughts and ideas.
+5. **As a user**, I want to create new notes with text content, so I can share my thoughts and ideas with other users.

-6. **As a user**, I want to view all my notes in a list, so I can see what I've created.
+6. **As a user**, I want to view all notes from all users, so I can see what the community is creating and collaborating on.

-7. **As a user**, I want to edit existing notes, so I can update or refine my content.
+7. **As a user**, I want to see who created each note, so I can know which user contributed what content.

+8. **As a user**, I want to filter between "My Notes" and "All Notes", so I can focus on my own content or explore everyone's contributions.

+9. **As a user**, I want to edit any note (including notes created by others), so I can contribute to collaborative content and fix errors.

-8. **As a user**, I want to delete notes I no longer need, so I can keep my workspace clean.
+10. **As a user**, I want to delete any note (including notes created by others), so I can help maintain the quality of shared content.

-9. **As a user**, I want to add tags to my notes, so I can organize and categorize them.
+11. **As a user**, I want to add tags to notes, so I can organize and categorize shared content.

-10. **As a user**, I want to search through my notes, so I can quickly find specific content.
+12. **As a user**, I want to search through all notes, so I can quickly find specific content across all users' contributions.

-11. **As a user**, I want to filter notes by tags, so I can view related notes together.
+13. **As a user**, I want to filter notes by tags, so I can view related notes together across all users.

 ## Functional Requirements